voynovaes/Senescence/README.md

 # Basic usage
 ## Instance segmentation with Cellpose model
 First and foremost, you need to use an instance segmentation model to obtain cell masks.
 We recommend using the LC models from the Cellpose model zoo.
 The LC4 model performs the best, but please note that it requires significant computational resources.
-You can download our [pretrained model](https://disk.yandex.com/d/P6ozzuQhfjHsAQ) for MSC.
+You can download our [pretrained model](https://disk.yandex.com/d/P6ozzuQhfjHsAQ) for MSCs.

 ## Creating cells annotation file
 To create your own file for cell annotation, you can refer to the code of **cells_annotation**, which allows you to automatically annotate your cells.
 For class-based annotation, you will need images of cell staining in the form of a binary layer.
 You can use beta-galactosidase staining, as we did in our case, or choose your own aging marker.